 - Bookkeeper Email

-- Summer Awards – funding will only be available to be disbursed to the student and can not be disbursed to mentor.
+- Summer Awards – Funding can only be disbursed to the student.
+It cannot be disbursed to a mentor.

 To submit your budget, you must use our template.
-Click here for the UG Research Budget Template
+Click here for the Research Budget Template

 Approvals – If your project includes either of the following groups, you must have approval prior to receiving an award